Michael-Kuria/little-lemon/README.md

 ### What is to follow

-- Implementation of the form page
+- Implementation of the form page -done
-- making the pages responsive, even on bigger screen
+- making the pages responsive, even on bigger screen - done
-- Cleaning up the menu section & testimonials in css
+- Cleaning up the menu section & testimonials in css - done
 - implemetation of navigation on the home page to the about section
+- implement the drawer